The #DigiInventorsChallenge has come to a close for 2019.

 We want you to play a part in helping reverse the trends that have led to young Scots being rated as having one of lowest activity levels in the world.
 With your help, we can change the habits that are setting Scotland up for a lifetime of ill health.

 In teams of four to six, supported by at least one adult mentor (over the age of 21), we want you to develop an idea that will help young people participate in the active management of their health, fitness and wellbeing, using digital technology.
 We’ve all heard of apps that analyse diet and mood, watches that monitor heart rates and games that promote exercise.
 What new idea can you come up with?

-Mentors should register to the challenge here.
-Once registered please email your application to firstname.lastname@example.org.
-Applications should try and follow the challenges criteria to make the most of ther idea.
+Mentors should submit their teams application to the challenge here.
+Applicants should make sure they follow the challenge rules.
+To make sure that applications contain the right information for our judges applicants should use the challenges application guide to help develop their idea.
 The challenge Privacy Notice details how we will protect and use any information we receive.